A gun’s report rattles my loose windowpane. I turn to look.

-Outside, pigeons startle from among the girders of a rail overpass like a cave of steel and rust.
+Outside, pigeons startle to flight.
+Echoes of the shot and their flapping wings bounce among the girders of a rail overpass – a flutter of sound in a cave of steel and rust.
 Beyond the cave mouth runs a canyon of tar and concrete, carved by the human stream that leaves its refuse along the banks: shanties full of desperate bodies and flea-ridden blankets in shades of dirt, grime, and gray.

 In the middle of the street, a man in an ankle-length coat pauses as if he’s had a sudden thought.
 An exit wound spreads dark fluid down the back of his coat.
 Sandals peek from beneath his jacket and the hems of his pants look like silk.
 He tries to keep on, but weariness climbs his legs and pulls him down.

-Her right hand returns under her coat so I see no gun, but I know she fired one by the placement of her feet, by the set of her shoulders and the curved slash of her posture that makes me think of a scimitar held ready to cut.
+Her right hand returns under her coat so I see no gun, but I know she fired one by the placement of her feet, the set of her shoulders, and the curved slash of her posture that makes me think of a scimitar held ready to cut.

 She watches her victim fall.
 He’s on the ground before the echoes have stopped playing or the startled pigeons have figured out where to go.
 As his hat rolls from his head, she lifts her gaze to meet mine.